Are You Taking Advantage of this Private Practice Growth Strategy?

 Most dentists or doctors are good about buying new technology, but they’re not good about creating the additional CAPACITY needed to grow.
 They think buying a new building or getting a new lease on a bigger building is too expensive.
 That thought process is a huge detriment for them.

 If you’ve been in the same office for 10 years, then frankly you should have moved by now.
-If you’ve been making the lease payments for a long time on a 20-year lease, you should have bought your office years ago.
+Additionally, if you have made the lease payments for a long time on a 20-year lease, you should have bought your office years ago.
 If you’re a young doctor, you should buy real estate.
 Over time, you’ll get your office paid off, which will make a huge difference to your overall financial strategy AND net worth.
 You’ll receive rental income, including paying yourself rent, instead of paying someone else month after month, year after year.

 It’s really as simple as it seems.
 All you have to do is go to the bank, get a loan and build out!
 In today’s economic climate, doctors and private practice owners are the kinds of people banks WANT to loan money to!
 If you’ve handled your finances wisely, you’ll be able to get a loan at great rates.
 So, go get one … and supercharge your practice growth!